alexandergrib/studiuos-love/README.md

 Some HTML elements were styled using CSS

 - Python
-This app was build using python based framework Django and its packages.
+This app was build using python based framework Python and its packages.
-Crispy Forms - library for python to work fast and efficiently with forms.

 ## 3.2 Other libraries and frameworks